What is the Digital Spark?

 - Most Fun

-We are excited to see the other teams pitch their projects and see more employee initiatives rolled out in the future.
+We are excited to see the other teams pitch their projects and also see more employee initiatives rolled out in the future.